alex-ou/meltjs/README.md

-# Opal.js
+# MeltJS

-OpalJS is a very light framework that allows you to create web applications that have predicable behaviors and are easy to test.
+MeltJS is a very light framework that allows you to create web applications that have predicable behaviors and are easy to test.
 It has three essential parts:

 * **Model**: the state of the whole application
 * **Update**: the only place the model can be mutated